Anduin2017/HSharp/README.md

 # HSharp
-HSharp is a library used to analyse markup language like HTML easy and fast.
+HSharp is a library used to analyse markup language like HTML easily and fastly.

 ## Only Two Functions
 * Deserialize and analyse Html